foride/Traffic-Simulation-with-Multithreading/README.md

 - **Dynamic User Interaction**: Cars can be spawned in real-time at the press of arrow keys, simulating traffic from various directions.
 - **Safe Application Termination**: Implements a safe shutdown process by pressing "Q" keyboard key.
 All threads are stopped before the application exits, avoiding potential data corruption or crashes.

+## The project's thread breakdown

+# Main Window Thread

+- responsible for drawing the interface
+- processing events from the even queue
+- updating the graphical components

+# Car Threads

+Each car thread controls the movement of a car.
+This includes:
+- calculating positions
+- checking semaphore stats ( traffic lights)
+- redrawing the car in its new position

+# Traffic lights Thread

+- Regularly toggling the state of the traffic lights from green to red and vice versa
+- allows or prevent car threads from proceeding through the intersection ( based on semaphore state )

+## The project's critical section

+# Variable: intersection_crossed_counter

+Each car that has drove through the intersection access and modifies the intersection_crossed_counter

 ## Continuous development

 New functions to be added soon: